Parental benefits in Sweden

 Length of the parental leave

-If you work in Sweden, parental benefits allows you the opportunity to go on family leave for a total of 480 days.
+If you work in Sweden, parental benefits allow you the opportunity to go on family leave for a total of 480 days.
 For joint leave, each parent has the right to 240 days.
 Of these, 90 days are reserved for each parent, while the other days may be transferred from one to the other.
 During the child’s first year, parents can go on parental leave at the same time and get parental benefits for the same days - so-called double days.
 Parents can take a maximum of 30 double days.

 Amount of benefit